Kamachi (film)

-Kamachi (かまち) is a Japanese film produced in 2003 by Rokurō Mochizuki.
+Kamachi (かまち) is a 2004 Japanese film directed by Rokurō Mochizuki.
 The film centers around the life of poet and painter Kamachi Yamada at the age of 17.
 The film stars Lead member Shinya Tanuichi as the titular character.

 The film was originally distributed at the 109 Cinemas Takasaki in Takasaki, Gunma, Kamachi Yamada's place of birth, on February 28, 2004.
 It was released nationwide two weeks later on March 13, 2004.

 Plot

 The film opens in 1975 with the character Kamachi Yamada (Shinya Tanuichi), who strives to be the best he can be.
 His motto throughout his life was "24 hours a day is not enough."
 However, when he fails to get into an elite school, he enlists in a cram school, where he meets Yoko (Fumiko Himeno), with whom he falls in love.
 After confessing his love, she suggests they remain friends, much to his dismay.

 Twenty years later, Shun (Hiroki Nakadoi) starts a web site, calling for people to "enter another world."
 A girl, Miyuki (Akane Osawa), and a boy, Yuichi (Keita Furuya), respond.
 All three attend the same cram school, where Yoko (Fumi Dan) is by then an instructor.
 Miyuki purchases sleeping pills from Shun.
 Throughout the film, Yoko helps the troubled teens in breaking away from the use of drugs and learning to live in the moment.
 At the end, she tells Miyuki about Kamachi, who was trying to live his life to the fullest, and how much he loved her.

 In 1977, two years after Kamachi and Yoko met, Kamachi had received the news that his studying paid off and he was accepted into an elite high school.
 It was also the day when Yoko had told Kamachi that it was possible they would not remain friends forever.
 In 1977, at the age of seventeen, Kamachi lost his life due to being electrocuted from malfunctioning musical equipment.
 His death was caused by the very guitar he was given for his birthday a few months prior.